Generic Name: emtricitabine and tenofovir (EM trye SYE ta been and ten OF oh vir )

 What is the most important information I should know about emtricitabine and tenofovir?

-You should not take this medication if you are allergic to emtricitabine (Emtriva) or tenofovir (Viread).
-Do not take emtricitabine and tenofovir if you also take Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Trizivir, or Viread.
+Do not take emtricitabine and tenofovir if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (this includes Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Stribild, Trizivir, and Viread).

 What should I discuss with my healthcare provider before taking emtricitabine and tenofovir?

-You should not take this medication if you are allergic to emtricitabine (Emtriva) or tenofovir (Viread).
-Do not take emtricitabine and tenofovir if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (this includes Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Trizivir, and Viread).
+You should not take this medication if you are allergic to emtricitabine or tenofovir.
+Do not take emtricitabine and tenofovir if you also take other medicines that contain emtricitabine, tenofovir, lamivudine, or adefovir (this includes Atripla, Combivir, Complera, Emtriva, Epivir, Epzicom, Hepsera, Stribild, Trizivir, and Viread).

 Do not take emtricitabine and tenofovir to reduce infection risk if you are HIV-positive, if have been exposed to HIV within the past month, or if you had any symptoms (such as fever, night sweats, swollen glands, diarrhea, body aches).

-To make sure you can safely take emtricitabine and tenofovir, tell your doctor if you have other medical conditions, especially:
+To make sure emtricitabine and tenofovir is safe for you, tell your doctor if you have:

 liver or kidney disease;